gjanders/SplunkAdmins/README.md

 To make this command work the Splunk python SDK is bundled into the app, if the bin directory is wiped due to issues with other applications this only disables the two commands which are used in `Search Queries summary non-exact match` so far

 ## KVStore Usage
-Some CSV lookups are now replaced with kvstore entries due to the ability to sync the kvstore across multiple search head or search head cluster(s) via apps like [TA-SyncKVStore](https://splunkbase.splunk.com/app/3519/)
+Some CSV lookups are now replaced with kvstore entries due to the ability to sync the kvstore across multiple search head or search head cluster(s) via apps like [KV Store Tools Redux](https://splunkbase.splunk.com/app/5328/)

-##Lookup Watcher
+## Lookup Watcher
 The Lookup Watcher is a modular input designed to work in either search head clusters or standalone Splunk instances to determine the modification time and size of all lookup files on the filesystem of the Splunk servers.
 In a search head cluster the input will run on the captain only by running a rest call on each run, on a non-search head cluster it will always run.
 To use this, on a non-search head cluster simply go to Settings -> Inputs and create the Lookup Watcher modular input, the name of the input does not matter, you just need to create 1 input.